aditishy/smartbill-connect/README.md

 **Features 🌟**

-- **User Authentication**: Secure login/signup with password hashing.
+-**User Authentication**: Secure login/signup with password hashing.
-- **Phone Bill Upload**: Support for PDF file uploads to extract bill data.
+-**Phone Bill Upload**: Support for PDF file uploads to extract bill data.
 - **AI-Powered Summary**: Summarizes the uploaded phone bill using the Gemini AI model.
 - **Personalized Recommendations**: Provides actionable advice on how users can optimize their phone plans.
 - **Simple Interface**: User-friendly web interface built with Streamlit.